openhumanoids/oh-distro/software/models/val_description/edinburgh_mods/README.txt

 ***Generating a Drake (designer) compatiable URDF***

-To add the required frames and contact points to the NASA urdf so that Drake and ddapp can read it:
+To add the required frames and contact points to the NASA urdf so that Drake and director can read it:

 1. Use this fork of the official repo: mitdrc/val_description and branch called: mfallon-mods-needed-for-drake-system